syncfusion-content/windowsforms-docs/WindowsForms/Map/Overview.md

 ---
 layout: post
-title: Overview of Syncfusion Maps control for WindowsForms
+title: About Windows Forms Map control | Syncfusion
-description: This section explains the key features and quick overview about Syncfusion Maps control for WindowsForms
+description: This section explains the key features and quick overview about Syncfusion Maps control for WindowsForms.
 platform: windowsforms
 control: Maps
 documentation: ug
 ---

-# Overview
+# Overview in Windows Forms Map (Maps)

 Maps is a graphical representation of geographical data.
 This is used to represent the statistical data of a particular geographical area on the earth.
 Using pan and zoom features, maps can be navigated.